 We recognize that sharing your health information can be a difficult choice, we want to make sure that you feel comfortable providing this information and wanted to address some of the frequently asked questions below.
-Your contribution to the ACCELERATE Registry is greatly appreciated and the ACCELERATE Registry Team is going to great lengths to ensure that your data is kept private.
-If at any point you have questions about your participation in this research registry, you should call 215-349-5713.
+Your contribution to the ACCELERATE Patient Research Study is greatly appreciated and the ACCELERATE Team is going to great lengths to ensure that your data is kept private.
+If at any point you have questions about your participation in this research study, you should call 215-349-5713.

-Once you have registered for the registry, please make sure to complete the every 3 month patient survey and encourage your physician to complete their every 3 month physician survey.
-If you would like, the Accelerate Registry Team has provided a template letter that you can hand to your physician here.
+Once you have enrolled in the study, please make sure to complete the every 3 month patient survey and encourage your physician to complete their every 3 month physician survey.
+If you would like, the Accelerate Team has provided a template letter that you can hand to your physician here.

 Frequently Asked Questions (FAQs):

-The ACCELERATE Registry is designed to collect medical information about Castleman disease and patient-reported information in order to better study the disease
+The ACCELERATE Research Study is designed to collect medical information about Castleman disease and patient-reported information in order to better study the disease

-ACCELERATE is a registry for patients with Castleman disease.
+ACCELERATE is a research study for patients with Castleman disease.
 If you are a patient or a family member of a deceased patient with Castleman disease, you may be eligible to participate.
 Participation will require a pathology report that suggests “Castleman disease.”

 You will be directed to an online portal where you will be asked a few questions about your eligibility to participate in this study.
 Should you be eligible to participate, you will be asked to read through and complete an informed consent form that will further explain the study.
 Completion of the consent form is required for participation in the study.